Find out how I enjoyed my first package holiday for nearly 20 years when I visited Puerto de la Cruz on the island of Tenerife with Jet2 Holidays.

 Now, I always love eating freshly caught local fish.
 In fact, it’s one of the main reasons that we keep on going back to the same fishing village in Portugal.

 So despite the wide choice of meat dishes on the menu, we both picked local fish for our main courses.

-Mark chose the donkey fish, which is quite a firm, meaty fish.
-And I went for parrot fish, a Canarian favourite which was more delicate both in flavour and texture.
+The donkey fish is quite a firm, meaty fish, whereas the parrot fish is a Canarian favourite that is more delicate both in flavour and texture.
 Both of the dishes were really delicious, but I think I actually preferred the donkey fish.

-And we had to order wrinkled potatoes with red mojo to eat alongside.
+And I had to order wrinkled potatoes with red mojo to eat alongside.
 These are a local speciality and absolutely delicious – if you visit Tenerife, you must try them!

 These were absolutely fantastic, and I definitely plan to try cooking potatoes this way at home.
 And the spicy mojo sauce gives a perfect contrast to the potatoes.

 We were both quite full after our main courses, so we ordered coffee instead of desserts.
-Our meal came to just under 70 Euro including two courses for each of us plus two drinks each (red wine for Mark, alcohol-free beer for me), water and coffees.
+Our meal came to just under 70 Euro including two courses for each of us plus two drinks each, water and coffees.

 Day Four: Sitio Litre and Sunshine at last!

 I woke up bright and early on my final full day in Puerto de la Cruz to find that the sky was blue and the sun was shining.